 "Which of the above statements are false?\nAnswer:", and

-watch where the filter heads look from the last token position.
-They consistently zero in on the last
+monitor where the filter heads look from the last token position.
+They consistently zero in on the

 Nikhil Prakash, Natalie Shapira, Arnab Sen Sharma, Christoph Riedl, Yonatan Belinkov, Tamar Rott